Implement a result list

 2. Call the Search API to execute the query prepared in step 1.
 When the Search API returns:

-1. Call the Usage Analytics Write API to log the corresponding Search event).
+1. Call the UA Write API to log the corresponding search event.

 2. Render the folded result list.
-In addition to the standard properties to use when rendering query result items, the search interface needs to use the childResults field to display items belonging to the same group and, if necessary, the parentResult field to resolve parent-child relationships.
+In addition to the standard properties to use when rendering query result items, the search interface needs to use the childResults field to display items which belong to the same group and, if necessary, the parentResult field to resolve parent-child relationships.

-When the end user queries “solzhenitsyn”, the search interface sends the following request to the Search API:
+When the user queries "solzhenitsyn", the search interface sends the following request to the Search API:

 POST https://myorganizationid9sd8df7s.org.coveo.com/rest/search/v2 HTTP/1.1